Callum Roberts (footballer)

-Callum (Cal) Roberts (born 14 April 1997) is an English professional footballer who plays as a winger for club Scunthorpe United.
+Callum (Cal) Roberts (born 14 April 1997) is an English professional footballer who plays as a winger for club Notts County.

 Early career

 Roberts joined Newcastle United at the age of eight and also played youth football for Whitley Bay Sproggs while attending Churchill Community College in Wallsend.

 While still at school during the 2012–13 season, Roberts scored eight goals in nine league appearances for the Newcastle United Under-18s in the 2012–13 Professional U18 Development League.

 He officially joined the Newcastle United Academy the following season and made 19 appearances for the Under-18s in the 2013–14 Professional U18 Development League, scoring four goals.
 He also made two appearances in the FA Youth Cup as Newcastle United reached the Quarter Finals of the competition.
 He also made the step up to Under-21 level, making ten appearances in the 2013–14 Professional U21 Development League and scoring his first goal at that level in their match against Liverpool at Anfield.